Jay-Luna/regex-tutorial/Validating a Phone Number.md

 ## Regex Components

-In the regular expression /^\d{3}-\d{3}-\d{4}$/, we will describe each of the components:
+In the regular expression `/^\d{3}-\d{3}-\d{4}$/`, we will describe each of the components:

-/ - The forward slash / at the beginning and end of the regular expression pattern signals that it is a regular expression literal.
+`/` - The forward slash / at the beginning and end of the regular expression pattern signals that it is a regular expression literal.

-    **note** :In JavaScript, regular expressions can be defined with or without the forward slashes (/).
+   <strong>note</strong>: In JavaScript, regular expressions can be defined with or without the forward slashes (/).
 If you are using the regular expression in a RegExp object, you would use the forward slashes as delimiter.
 However, if you are using the regular expression as a method parameter or within string methods, then it's not needed.

-^ - The caret symbol indicates the start of the string.
+`^` - The caret symbol indicates the start of the string.
 It ensures that the entire string matches the following pattern.

-\d{3} - This specifies exactly three digits. \d represents any digit from 0 to 9.
+`\d{3}` - This specifies exactly three digits. \d represents any digit from 0 to 9.

-- - This matches a hyphen character.
+`-` - This matches a hyphen character.

-\d{3} - This again specifies another three digits.
+`\d{3}` - This again specifies another three digits.

-- - This matches another hyphen character.
+`-` - This matches another hyphen character.

-\d{4} - This specifies four digits.
+`\d{4}` - This specifies four digits.

-$ - The dollar sign represents the end of the string.
+`$` - The dollar sign represents the end of the string.
 It ensures that nothing comes after the specified pattern.

 Therefore, the regular expression `/^\d{3}-\d{3}-\d{4}$/ matches phone numbers in the format "XXX-XXX-XXXX" exactly, where X represents any digit from 0 to 9.